aott33/boss-machine/README.md

 ## How to Begin

-### Download code
+### Download code:

-- [ ] You can ownload the starting code for this project [here](https://s3.amazonaws.com/codecademy-content/PRO/skill-paths/backend-javascript/projects/boss-machine/project-4-boss-machine-start.zip)
+- [ X ] You can download the starting code for this project [here](https://s3.amazonaws.com/codecademy-content/PRO/skill-paths/backend-javascript/projects/boss-machine/project-4-boss-machine-start.zip)

 ### Once you have the project downloaded, you'll need to run some terminal commands to get the application started:

 - [ ] Open the root project directory in your terminal.
-Run `npm install` to install the dependencies of this project and build the front-end application.
+Run `npm install` to install the dependencies of this project and build the front-end application
-- [ ] Once it has finished installing, you can run `npm run start` to begin your server.
+- [ ] Once it has finished installing, you can run `npm run start` to begin your server

-    - You'll see `Server listening on port 4001` in the terminal.
+- You'll see `Server listening on port 4001` in the terminal
-    - The `npm run start` script will automatically restart your server whenever you make changes to the **server.js** file or **server/** folder.
+- The `npm run start` script will automatically restart your server whenever you make changes to the **server.js** file or **server/** folder
 - If you want to turn this off, simply start your server with the `node server.js` command.
 You can kill either process with the `Ctrl + C` command.

-To see the application in its initial, non-working state, simply open **index.html** in a web browser.
-You should use [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) (at least version 60) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) (at least version 55).
-The links above will let you download the latest release of either browser if you do not have it or are unsure of which version you're running.
+- To see the application in its initial, non-working state, simply open **index.html** in a web browser
+- You should use [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) (at least version 60) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) (at least version 55)
+- The links above will let you download the latest release of either browser if you do not have it or are unsure of which version you're running

 ## Implementation Details